And aside from being a total room game-changer, it’s also relatively inexpensive.

 Use a Paint Cup

-If you’ll be using your brush for a lot of edge or trim work, buy yourself a Handy Paint Pail.
+If you’ll use your brush for a lot of edge or trim work, buy yourself a Handy Paint Pail.
 Using a paint pail will allow you to bring your paint with you while instead of running back and forth to the paint can every five seconds.

 The More You Paint, The Better You’ll Get

-If you’re feeling a little frustrated by your current painting skills or lack thereof, take it from me, the more practice you get the easier and more enjoyable painting becomes.
-After a few rooms you’ll be painting like a pro.
+If you’re feeling a little frustrated by your current painting skills or lack thereof, take it from me, the more practice you get, the more comfortable and more enjoyable painting becomes.
+After a few rooms, you’ll be painting like a pro.